The Atlas Mountains are home to the highest peak in North Africa, Mount Toubkal.

 The massive range is split into three regions, the centrally located High Atlas, the Middle Atlas, and the remote Anti Atlas.
-The High Atlas is easily reached from Marrakech and draws many visitors year round.
+The High Atlas is easily reached from Marrakesh and draws many visitors year-round.

 If you are planning to visit the Atlas Mountains, here is all the information you need!

 The best time to visit the Atlas Mountains varies by region and activity.

 If you are planning to hike in the High Atlas, then the best time to go is in the Spring (March, April and May) or in the Autumn (September and October).

 Summer in Morocco's lowlands can be excruciatingly hot - temperatures in the 40's Celsius (100+ Fahrenheit).
 However, the High Atlas tends to be about 10-15 °C cooler on average, so hiking in July and August, although hot, is still doable.

 In terms of the winter months (November-February), you can expect lots of snow in the High Atlas, but the Anti-Atlas remains snow-free.
 If you are not one for snow, then the latter region is a good bet.
 Days are sunny, but expect cold nights!